piotrmurach/finite_machine/README.md

 end
 ```

-As the example demonstrates, by calling the `define` method on **FiniteMachine** you create an instance of finite state machine.
+As the example demonstrates, by calling the `new` method on **FiniteMachine** you create an instance of finite state machine.

 Having declared the states and transitions using `event` method, you can check current state: